rbadillap/multi-region-container-blueprint/README.md

 MRCB is a reusable and well-structured Terragrunt/Terraform project that enables deploying:
 - Amazon ECS (with Fargate) services
 - Amazon EKS clusters
-- Across multiple clients and environments (dev/prod) in different regions
+- Across multiple AWS accounts and environments (dev/prod) in different regions
 - Using a **common, DRY, version-controlled IaC codebase**

 ## 🏗 Architecture